-2.2.14 SPI DEBUG INTERFACE
+2.2.13 HARDWARE DEBUG INTERFACE

-The DBG_CLK, DBG_DATA and DBG_SS lines form the SPI Debug Interface.
+The DBG\CLK and DBG\DATA lines form the Hardware Debug Interface.
 These pins should be routed to test points on all designs, such that they can be connected to external hardware during system development and for debug purposes.
-See also Section 10.1 "SPI Debug Interface".
+See also Section 10.1 "Hardware Debug Interface".

 The debug lines may share pins with other functionality.
-If the circuit is designed to use the SPI Debug Interface, then any alternative functionality cannot be used.
+If the circuit is designed to use the Hardware Debug Interface, then any alternative functionality cannot be used.
 Specifically:

-- The DBG_CLK line shares functionality with GPIO1; therefore GPIO1 cannot be used if the SPI Debug Interface is in use. - The DBG_DATA line shares functionality with GPIO0; therefore GPIO0 cannot be used if the SPI Debug Interface is in use - The DBG_SS line shares functionality with GPIO2; therefore GPIO2 cannot be used if the DBG_SS line is in use. - The pull-up resistor for DBG_SS in the schematics is optional and should be present only if the line is used as DBG_SS.
+- The DBG\CLK line shares functionality with GPIO1; therefore GPIO1 cannot be used if the Hardware Debug Interface is in use. - The DBG\DATA line shares functionality with GPIO2; therefore GPIO2 cannot be used if the Hardware Debug Interface is in use.

-The DBG_CLK, DBG_DATA and DBG_SS lines should not be connected to power or GND.
+The DBG\CLK and DBG\DATA lines should not be connected to power or GND.
 For this reason, where these pins are shared with GPIO pins and they are totally unused (that is, they are not being used as debug or GPIO pins), they should be set as outputs using the GPIO Configuration T19 object.